 - Allow yourself the satisfaction of penciling in and crossing off the little things you would have done anyway – the dopamine-inducing power of low-stakes productivity is worth embracing

 The worst thing you can do when it comes to getting through a growing to-do list is stress out about it.
 There is nothing more counterproductive to your own productivity than stress without a strategy.
+Productivity is a mental game.
 The best thing you can do to overcome it is give yourself a system that’s designed to alleviate the burden of “where do I even begin.”
 So, take a deep breath, and trust in the process – whichever one it is that you choose.